Shaun-Finnegan/Shaun-Finnegan-portfolio-Milestone-Project-1/README.md

       ### Hubspot
       The [Hubspot](https://blog.hubspot.com/website/css-fade-in) article also proved invaluable to the project as this built on the idea of using the keyframes ruleset and the animation property to allow text to fade in within a designated timeframes once a particluar page had loaded.

+      ### TinyPNG
+      A massive thank you to [TinyPNG](https://tinypng.com/) with their online tool I have been able to compress my images to allow for faster page loading times.

       All other code within this project was created by myself, based on my learning whilst studying the Level 5 Diploma in Web Application Development with The Code Institute.